This post may contain affiliate links. Please read my disclosure and privacy policy.

 Which color of quinoa is the healthiest?

 The different types of quinoa all have a similar macronutrient profile, but red quinoa does seem to have a slightly higher antioxidant content, thanks to the betalains it contains.
-(Which give red quinoa its signature color, similar to beets!)
+(Which gives red quinoa its signature color, similar to beets!)

 Can you cook quinoa in the Instant Pot?